T-Miller0/CV/README.md

 Makers Academy is a 12 week intensive boot camp designed to develop your skills to become a junior Developer.
 Throughout this time I have learnt a lot in this short time span.
 I have not only learnt the coding side of being a junior developer.
 I have also learnt how to put my skills into use and learnt the soft skills that are needed, for example how to learn quickly and how to be a good collaborator.
 The technologies that I have used;
-- Ruby, Rails, JavaScript, React, CSS, HTML
+- Ruby, Rails, JavaScript, React, CSS, HTML, Scala
 - RSpec, Jasmine, Jest, Mocha
 - OOP, TDD
 - Agile, XP